cruelkratos/distributed-ddos-hllpp/README.md

 ## Based On

 - **Paper**: Heule, S., Nunkesser, M., & Hall, A. (2013).
 HyperLogLog in Practice: Algorithmic Engineering of a State of The Art Cardinality Estimation Algorithm.
-[Link to Paper PDF if available, e.g., on arXiv or ACM, otherwise omit]
 - **Algorithm**: HyperLogLog++ (HLL++)

 ## Key Features